Chu Shi Biao: Content

 War is very unpredictable.
 When the Late Emperor was defeated in Chu, (Note: "Chu" is another name for Jing Province.
 In 208, Cao Cao led his forces south to attack Jing Province and defeated Liu Bei at the Battle of Changban.
 Changban was within the vicinity of Chu (Jing Province).)
 Cao Cao clapped his hands in joy and claimed that the Empire has been pacified.
 However, the Late Emperor later allied with Wu and Yue, (Note: "Wu" and "Yue" refer to Eastern Wu, which covered the Wuyue region.
 Liu Bei formed an alliance with Sun Quan, whose domain was referred to as "Wu", in 208 and they defeated Cao Cao at the Battle of Red Cliffs later that year.) seized Ba and Shu in the west, (Note: Refers to Liu Bei's takeover of Yi Province from the warlord Liu Zhang between 202 and 205.) and led his forces to attack the north, and Xiahou lost his head.
 Cao had miscalculated, and it seemed that the great mission was about to be completed.
 However, later, Wu broke the alliance, Guan Yu was destroyed, (Note: Sun Quan broke his alliance with Liu Bei in 219 and sent his general Lü Meng to invade Liu Bei's territories in Jing Province, which were defended by Guan Yu.
 Guan Yu lost Jing Province in the surprise attack and was captured and killed by Sun Quan's forces.
 See Lü Meng's invasion of Jing Province.) we suffered losses at Zigui, (Note: Refers to the Battle of Xiaoting of 221–222, fought between Shu and Wu, which concluded with defeat for Shu.
 Zigui (north of present-day Yichang, Hubei) was one of the battlegrounds in that war.) and Cao Pi declared himself emperor.
 (Note: In 220, Cao Cao's son Cao Pi forced Emperor Xian to abdicate in his favour, ending the Han dynasty and establishing the state of Wei.)
 All things are like that; they are very unpredictable.
 I shall bend to the task until I am worn out, and not stop until I am dead.
 My ability is limited and does not permit me to foresee whether the future will be a smooth or an arduous journey, and whether we will succeed or not.

 Legacy

-The phrase "Han and traitors cannot together stand" (漢賊不兩立 (汉贼不两立, Hàn zéi bù liǎng lì)) from the Later Chu Shi Biao is later used to describe a situation where two opposing powers cannot coexist.
+The phrase "Han and traitors cannot together stand" from the Later Chu Shi Biao is later used to describe a situation where two opposing powers cannot coexist.
 The phrase was famously invoked by Chiang Kai-shek in 1961 to describe the Republic of China's stance against the People's Republic of China being represented in international organizations.

-Another phrase "with deference and prudence, to the state of one's depletion; it's never finished until one's death" (鞠躬盡瘁，死而後已 (鞠躬尽瘁，死而后已, jū gōng jìn cuì, sǐ ér hòu yǐ)) from the Later Chu Shi Biao is later used to describe one's commitment to strive to the utmost.
+Another phrase "with deference and prudence, to the state of one's depletion; it's never finished until one's death" from the Later Chu Shi Biao is later used to describe one's commitment to strive to the utmost.